 And pride is feeling satisfied with your position in life, your accomplishments personal or professional.

 The book kicks off with a Blue Zones Happiness Test that reveals your current state of happiness.

 It also points out where you should concentrate your efforts to lead a more satisfying life.

-Studies show that most of us are happier if we live with a loving partner, have friends we can confide in, get at least 30 minutes of physical exercise daily, own a dog, have clearly defined goals, spend less than an hour a day on social media and can articulate our purpose in life.
+Dan’s research shows that most of us are happier if we live with a loving partner, have friends we can confide in, get at least 30 minutes of physical exercise daily, own a dog, have clearly defined goals, spend less than an hour a day on social media and can articulate our purpose in life.

 (I love spending time with friends, for example.
-But I'm an undersocializer.
-Research and writing is a passion.
-But it's a solitary business.)
+But I’m an undersocializer.
+Research and writing is a passion, but it’s a solitary business.)

 Dan emphasizes several worthwhile steps, including getting outside more, pursuing a favorite hobby, getting a daily dose of humor and practicing generosity.

 Better than simply delineating ideas and showing how they’ll boost your happiness, he offers dozens of straightforward, actionable ideas to nudge you in the right direction.

 The book is well-researched, eminently practical and full of wisdom about how to live the kind of life where you feel like you are truly flourishing.

 Of course, there is another thing that makes life happier for most of us: money.